sh1vam-03/employee-management-system/README.md

 # Employee Management System (EMS)

 ## 🚀 Live Demo : [Live Application](https://employee-management-system-nine-navy.vercel.app)
+> The application is deployed on Vercel for easy access and review.

 ## 📌 Overview
 This project is a **Basic Employee Management System (EMS)** developed as part of the **Internship Selection Assignment** for Obzen Technolabs.